Don't see your dates? Call us!

 Your tour will be led by a trained, experienced professional with a solid guiding background, years of personal wilderness and hiking experience, training in llama-handling, medical certifications, and a passion for leading people into breathtaking landscapes.
 Check out our Meet Our Team

 page for staff bios.

 The standard ratio of guests to guides on llama trips is 1 guide for 1-4 guests; 2 guides for 5-8 guests; and 3 guides for 9-10 guests.
-Private trips can have can have up to 12 guests.
+This trip currently has a max group size of 5 guests do to a campsite that is temporarily closed.
 If you have more questions about group size, please give us a call at 800-715-HIKE (4453) and we'll answer all your questions.

 Being a high mountain environment, the Rocky Mountains are prone to sudden temperature and weather shifts.
 This is an exciting aspect of being in Colorado's high country.
 On trips in June, snow is a slight possibility, and the rest of the summer rain is always a possibility on your trip.
 To be fully prepared, please follow the recommended clothing list closely (this list comes as part of your trip packet when you register).
 See below for average summer temperatures:

 |Average Temperatures (Fahrenheit)

 High / Low